Samaria City, Israel, 871 BC

 “Stepped up?”
 Obadiah lifted an eyebrow and cocked his head.
 “Jezebel’s father slit the king’s throat and kicked his corpse into the ditch.”

 “Look, Biah, he knows business.”
 Ahab clenched his jaw.
 “He stationed his lieutenants in the temples at Zarephath and Sidon.
-Nobody’s publishing numbers, but he’s stacking bags of silver in his treasury from—”
+Nobody’s whispering numbers, but he’s stacking bags of silver in his treasury from—”

 Obadiah turned on his chair and faced Ahab.
 He forced even, quiet breaths.
 Everyone at this end of the Mediterranean talked about the silver Jezebel’s father raked in from new temples in Byblos and Cyprus.
 But could his lifelong friend stomach the stench of kidnapped children forced into yet another temple here in Samaria?